acvneurips/ACV/README.md

 ACV is a python library that aims to explain any machine learning model.
 It provides explanations based on two approaches:
 * Same Decision Probability (SDP)
-* A coalitional version of Shapley values
+* A coalitional version (Active) of Shapley values

 In addition, we use the coalitional version of SV to properly handle categorical variables in the computation of SV.

-See paper "The Shapley Value of coalition of variables provides better explanations" for details.
+See paper [Accurate and robust Shapley Values for explaining predictions and focusing on local important variables](https://github.com/acvneurips/ACV/tree/main/docs) for details.

 ## Requirements
 Python 3.6+